turbot/pipes-docs/docs/workspaces/usage.md

 Pipes provides **Usage** information to help you view and understand your workspace usage, including used storage and compute time.

 Because Pipes is billed based on your usage, understanding usage is an essential aspect of managing and optimizing your resources effectively.
-By monitoring these metrics, you can ensure that your workspace operates efficiently ands cost-effectively.
+By monitoring these metrics, you can ensure that your workspace operates efficiently and cost-effectively.

-## Viewing Worskpace Usage
+## Viewing Workspace Usage

 You can view your usage from the **Advanced** tab of your workspace.